lingtalfi/PermsHiker/README.md

 ![permshiker workflow](https://s19.postimg.org/upg6b3xwj/Perms_Hiker_idea.jpg)

-The main idea is to use a medium file (created by PermsHiker automatically) that contains the permission information.
+The main idea is to use a medium file (the snapshot) that contains the permission information of a given source directory.

-This special file is called a perms map.
+This special file is called a [perms map](https://github.com/lingtalfi/PermsHiker#perms-map).

-The workflow is basically:

-- you have a source directory and a target directory
+Once the permsmap is created, we then copy the source directory to a target directory.

-- you parse the source directory and PermsHiker create the perms map for you
-- you do your migration things (moving files to server B, recreating databases, ...)
-- now on server B, you tell PermsHiker to read the perms map (now copied on server B), and it automagically re-applies the permissions for you
-- that's all
+Last, we "apply" the permsmap to the target directory.

+This will apply the permissions (owner, ownergroup and mode for every entry listed in the permsmap) to the target directory.

+It is possible to adapt the name of the owner/ownergroup during the transfer, that's because our files might be copied to a machine with different accounts.

 Important: you need to execute the PermsHike as root, because only root can change permissions and ownerships.